GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 ],
 ```

-### **1/2 - Reactor Startup/Shutdown**
+#### **1/2 - Reactor Startup/Shutdown**

 Geomorph-tied objective type.
-To make a Reactor Startup / Shutdown work properly, you must set certain geomorph in the level.&#x20;
+To make a Reactor Startup / Shutdown work properly, you must set certain geomorph in the level.

 Here's a list of the name of Reactor geomorph (use Ctrl + F in the doc '_**All Geomorph**_' to see what they look like):